 - Parrot OS Mate 4.7

 Reset Ubuntu Settings To Default Without Reinstalling

-There is a tool available which will help us to rest our Ubuntu to default setting.
+There is a tool available that will help us to rest our Ubuntu to the default setting.
 “Resetter” is a free utility to rest Ubuntu.
-This utility can reset Linux-Mint, Elementary OS and Derivatives to the factory setting.
+This utility can reset Linux-Mint, Elementary OS, and Derivatives to the factory setting.